matboud/SahabaLegends/README.md

 # SahabaLegends
-📜 A React Native app to explore the lives of the Sahaba 🌟—featuring detailed profiles 📖, quizzes 🎉, offline access 📶, and multi-language support 🌐.
+📜 A React Native app to explore the lives of the Sahaba 🌟—featuring detailed profiles 📖, quizzes 🎉, offline access 📶, and multi-language support 🌐, and more 🚀.